 Take a quick tour of sharing (English only).

-When creating a public link, you can choose whether to send the link to Anyone, which means you can send it to people who don’t have an Oracle Content and Experience account.
-Or you can limit the recipients to All Registered Users, those people who have an account.
+When creating a public link, if your administrator has allowed it, you can choose to send the link to Anyone, which means you can send it to people who don’t have an Oracle Content and Experience account, or you can limit the recipients to All Registered Users, those people who have an account.

 You also can set an optional expiration date when the public link will stop working and an access code.
 Access codes are like passwords for a public link.
 You can set an access code and the person who gets the link will need to enter the code before the link can be used.
 This helps you add an additional measure of security on any public link you send.
 You'll need to send the access code to the person receiving the link so they can use the link.
 Otherwise, they will be unable to access the content associated with the link.